Adaptation 101 : Why it’s important for vulnerable communities

 What do you do?

-You might switch to Indigenous and drought resistant seeds like sorghum, use composting, mulching, and improve soil fertility to improve water retention.
+You might switch to Indigenous and drought resistant seeds like sorghum, use composting, mulching, and enhance soil fertility to improve water retention.
 You might also diversify crops and include agroforestry to stabilize your harvests.

 All these are strategies to adapt, protect your farm and family’s livelihood from the sting of the drought.